Player Code of Conduct

 If any player, parent or coach violates this Code of Conduct, the Club will take any and all action as it deems necessary and appropriate.

-Westminster AFC has a continuing need for volunteers to fill roles as organizers and participants in special events as well as helping in the general operation and administration of the Club.
+Westminster Soccer has a continuing need for volunteers to fill roles as organizers and participants in special events as well as helping in the general operation and administration of the Club.
 Without volunteers, the Club would not exist.
 We encourage parents to become involved in the activities of the Club.
 If you are interested in helping, please contact the Registrar, your coach or your team administrator.

 Revised August 2013